hannesdelbeke/substance-painter-plugin-template/README.md

 A low dependency and really simple to start project template for Python Projects.

+See also
+- [Flask-Project-Template](https://github.com/rochacbruno/flask-project-template/) for a full feature Flask project including database, API, admin interface, etc.
+- [FastAPI-Project-Template](https://github.com/rochacbruno/fastapi-project-template/) The base to start an openapi project featuring: SQLModel, Typer, FastAPI, JWT Token Auth, Interactive Shell, Management Commands.

 ### HOW TO USE THIS TEMPLATE

+> **DO NOT FORK** this is meant to be used from **[Use this template](https://github.com/rochacbruno/python-project-template/generate)** feature.

 1. Click on **[Use this template](https://github.com/rochacbruno/python-project-template/generate)**
-3. Give a name to your project, e.g. `my-awesome-project`
+3. Give a name to your project
+   (e.g. `my_awesome_project` recommendation is to use all lowercase and underscores separation for repo names.)
-3. Wait until the first run of CI finishes.
-Github Actions will process the template and commit to your new repo.
+3. Wait until the first run of CI finishes
+   (Github Actions will process the template and commit to your new repo)
 4. If you want [codecov](https://about.codecov.io/sign-up/) Reports and Automatic Release to [PyPI](https://pypi.org)
   On the new repository `settings->secrets` add your `PYPI_API_TOKEN` and `CODECOV_TOKEN` (get the tokens on respective websites)
 4. Read the file [CONTRIBUTING.md](CONTRIBUTING.md)